16A9DA/16A9DA/README.md

-I like working with python.
+I enjoy building practical software with Python and exploring the future of Artificial intelligence.